-SCIs are in the same category as traumatic brain injuries as two of the most expensive types of personal injuries.
-Before you seek financial compensation for your injuries, you must know exactly how much you deserve.
+Spinal cord injuries are in the same category as traumatic brain injuries as two of the most expensive types of personal injuries.
+Before you seek financial compensation for your spinal injury, you must know exactly how much your injury is worth.
 Otherwise, you risk settling your case for too little and running out of money when you need it in the future.

-You may ask your spinal cord injury lawyer at the initial consultation how much your case may be worth.
-Most attorneys will try to avoid giving you a direct answer because they cannot know how much your case is worth until they dig deeper into the full extent of your injuries and how they impact your life.
-The lawyer can explain the concepts of personal injury damages and how they may affect your case, but you never want to put much stock in an impromptu estimate when there are so many more details to learn.
+It’s difficult to pin an exact number on spinal cord injury worth.
+You may ask your lawyer at the initial consultation how much compensation they think you can recover in your case.
+However, most spinal cord lawyers will try to avoid giving you a direct answer because they cannot know how much your case is worth until they dig deeper into the full extent of your injuries and how they impact your life.
+Your lawyer can explain the concepts of personal injury damages and how they may affect your case, but you never want to put much stock in an impromptu estimate when there are so many more details to learn.

-Much of the value of your claim depends on the cost of your medical treatment.
-Practically every spinal cord injury will have medical expenses that exceed $1 million.
+The value of your claim depends primarily on the cost of your medical treatment.
+Most spinal cord injuries will have medical expenses that exceed $1 million.

-According to the Christopher Reeve Foundation, here are the average medical expenses that SCI patients can expect in the first year and over the rest of their lifetime:
+According to the Christopher Reeve Foundation, here are the average medical expenses that spinal cord injury patients can expect in the first year and over the rest of their lifetime:

-In addition, an SCI patient may need expensive medical equipment to help them with the activities of daily life.
+In addition, an SCI patient may need expensive medical equipment to help them with daily life activities.
 Their homes may need retrofitting to accommodate their condition.
 All of these are compensable in a spinal cord accident Injury lawsuit.

-Medical expenses, while prohibitively high, are just one part of the damages that a patient sustains from a spinal cord injury.
+Medical expenses, while prohibitively high, are just one part of the cost of a spinal cord injury lawsuit.
 These injuries take away some or all of the quality of life that the victim had before the accident.
 In most cases, their injury will permanently change their life.

-Lost wages are a prime area where claimants and insurance companies disagree.
+Lost wages or income are a prime area where claimants and insurance companies disagree.
 The insurance company will try to look at things from their perspective of what you earn today.
 They tend to selectively overlook what you might learn tomorrow.
 Legally, you deserve payment for what you should have earned in the future.
 Your job today may not be the one that you hold in the future.
 You may progress in your field and earn higher-paying promotions.
 Your lost wages compensation should factor in your earnings potential in the future and not just what you are making today.
+These losses will all be taken into account in your settlement value when you work with a spinal cord injury lawyer.

 SCI compensation claims are already complicated enough.
-Non-economic costs are where an SCI case can get extremely difficult.
+Non-economic costs are where spinal cord injury lawsuits can get extremely difficult.
 There is room for a major difference of opinion between you and the defendant (and their insurance company) regarding what you deserve for non-economic damages.

 The primary type of non-economic damage is pain and suffering.
 Not only do you have a legal right to receive compensation for the physical pain and discomfort that you must endure, but you should also receive payment for things like anxiety and depression that result from your injury.

 By definition, non-economic damages are subjective.
-They compensate for your own experience after you have suffered an injury, not finite financial expenses.
+In a personal injury claim, these compensate for your own experience after you have suffered an injury, not finite financial expenses.
 This is a common sticking point with insurers in cases involving severe and life-changing injuries.

 Insurance companies like to use their own methodology to measure pain and suffering in a personal injury case.
 In the case of a spinal cord injury, they will likely use the multiplier method.
 The per diem method of compensation generally applies to injuries with a set duration, but spinal cord injuries can last a lifetime.